qartlosninikabadzekabadze/Yolov8-Football-Celebration-Detecting-and-Tracking/README.md

 **Dataset Overview:**

 Our model is trained on a privately curated dataset, comprising images and labels of football players' celebrations, manually annotated to ensure accuracy.

-The dataset includes:

-A collection of images labeled with bounding boxes around celebrating players.
+The dataset is a collection of images labeled with bounding boxes around celebrating players.
 Annotations include class_id, x_center, y_center, width, and height for each celebration instance.

 The data is split into 80% for training, 10% for validation, and 10% for testing, ensuring comprehensive model evaluation.

 **Performance Metrics:**